richardschoen/howtostuff/ibmi_install_amazon_cli_v1.md

 ```~/.aws/credentials```

 ## Lets list our Amazon S3 Buckets
-Play around with the following commands.
+Play around with the following aws list CLI commands.

 ```aws s3 ls``` will display a list of all your available buckets at the command line.
 ```